Developing country

-In addition, there are also often high unemployment rates, widespread poverty, widespread hunger, extreme poverty, child labour, malnutrition, homelessness, substance abuse, prostitution, overpopulation, civil disorder, human capital flight, a large informal economy, high crime rates (extortion, robbery, burglary, murder, homicide, arms trafficking, sex trafficking, drug trafficking, kidnapping, rape), low education levels, economic inequality, school desertion, inadequate access to family planning services, teenage pregnancy, many informal settlements and slums, corruption at all government levels, and political instability.
+In addition, there are often high unemployment rates, widespread poverty, widespread hunger, extreme poverty, child labour, malnutrition, homelessness, substance abuse, prostitution, overpopulation, civil disorder, human capital flight, a large informal economy, high crime rates (extortion, robbery, burglary, murder, homicide, arms trafficking, sex trafficking, drug trafficking, kidnapping, rape), low education levels, economic inequality, school desertion, inadequate access to family planning services, teenage pregnancy, many informal settlements and slums, corruption at all government levels, and political instability.
+Unlike developed countries, developing countries lack the rule of law.

 Access to healthcare is often low.
 People in developing countries usually have lower life expectancies than people in developed countries, reflecting both lower income levels and poorer public health.
 The burden of infectious diseases, maternal mortality, child mortality and infant mortality are typically substantially higher in those countries.
-The effects of climate change are expected to impact developing countries more than high-income countries, as most of them have a high climate vulnerability or low climate resilience.
+The effects of climate change are expected to affect developing countries more than high-income countries, as most of them have a high climate vulnerability or low climate resilience.
+Phrases such as "resource poor setting" or "low-resource setting" are often used when referring to healthcare in developing countries.

 Developing countries often have lower median ages than developed countries.
-Population ageing is a global phenomenon, but population age has risen more slowly in developing countries.
+Population aging is a global phenomenon, but population age has risen more slowly in developing countries.

 Development aid or development cooperation is financial aid given by foreign governments and other agencies to support developing countries' economic, environmental, social, and political development.
-If the Sustainable Development Goals which were set up by the United Nations for the year 2030 are achieved, they would overcome many of these problems.
+If the Sustainable Development Goals which were set up by United Nations for the year 2030 are achieved, they would overcome many problems.

-Definitions

 Terms used to classify countries

 There are several terms used to classify countries into rough levels of development.
 Classification of any given country differs across sources, and sometimes, these classifications or the specific terminology used is considered disparaging.

 By income groups

-The World Bank classifies the world's economies into four groups, based on gross national income per capita calculated using the Atlas method, re-set each year on July 1:
+The World Bank classifies the world's economies into four groups, based on gross national income per capita calculated using the Atlas method, re-set each year on 1 July: